collective/volto-hydra/README.md

 </table>
 ```

-- The allowed block types for a given container can be overridden in the hydra settings at initilisation.
+- The allowed block types for a given container can be overridden in the hydra settings at initialisation.
 - The first of the allowed blocks is the default block.
 In the case where the only remaining block is deleted, a new empty default
   block will be created in it's place so that a container is never empty.
   - if you want to allow choice of the first block then a chooser block can be the default (TODO)